Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 - Free Entry

-- The Go City Barcelona Pass includes a guided tour of the Picasso Museum and entry to the Moco Museum.
+- Go City Barcelona Pass Includes guided tour of the nearby Picasso Museum and admission to the Moco Museum

 Columbus Monument